top of page

 Step 4.
 Vision Therapy Parent Consultation

-• Additionally, the doctor will reveal the results of the evaluation and discuss options that will be implemented throughout the course of therapy.
+• Additionally, the team will reveal the results of the evaluations and discuss options that will be implemented throughout the course of therapy.

 • 30 minutes